McHenry Boatwright

 John McHenry Boatwright (February 29, 1928 – November 5, 1994) was an American operatic bass-baritone and singing teacher.

 Early life and education

 He was born in Tennille, Georgia, in 1928, and studied piano and voice at the New England Conservatory, graduating in 1954.

 Career

 He made his debut at Tanglewood in 1953.
 He sang with the New England Opera Theater in Boston, where Leonard Bernstein heard him and invited him to sing with the New York Philharmonic.

 In 1956, he created the title role in Clarence Cameron White's opera Ouanga, presented by the National Negro Opera Company at the Metropolitan Opera House.
 In 1958 he appeared in "Lost In The Stars" at the New York City Center Theatre.
+In 1961, 1962 &1966, he was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
 In 1967 he sang the lead role in Gunther Schuller's opera The Visitation at the Hamburg State Opera.
 In 1969, he took part in the premiere performance of Dave Brubeck's The Gates of Justice, with the composer also participating.